podfuse676-jpg/foodiefrenzy/DEPLOYMENT_GUIDE.md

 2. Test the health endpoint: `https://lakeshoreconveniencee-backend.onrender.com/health`
 3. Test the items endpoint: `https://lakeshoreconveniencee-backend.onrender.com/api/items`

+## Deploying to Railway (Option 2 - Recommended)

+For a better experience without sleep issues, we recommend using Railway instead of Render.
+Follow the detailed [Railway Deployment Guide](RAILWAY_DEPLOYMENT_GUIDE.md) for step-by-step instructions.

 ## Updating Environment Variables in Render Dashboard

 If you need to update any environment variables after deployment: